dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 date: 2015-12-16T13:33:13+00:00
 ---

 Hazelcast has the ability to authenticate users of a cluster and then to authorise their access to data structures and operations based on roles held by a user.
 This authentication and authorisation occurs within the cluster when a client connects for the first time.

+### Before we begin...

+**You can find the full code samples at my [github repository](http://github.com/dbrimley/hazeldap)**

-These features are present in Hazelcast Enterprise.
+These features are present in Hazelcast Enterprise, to get started you'll have to grab yourself a trial version from [hazelcast.com](https://hazelcast.com/hazelcast-enterprise-download/trial/).

+You'll get two things from the website...

+1. A license key.
+2. The Hazelcast Enterprise JARS.

+#### Configure the License Key

+The project samples and hazelcast are bootstrapped using Spring, to configure the license you'll need to edit the **hazelcast-server/src/main/resources/application-context.properties** file.

+{% highlight xml %}
+hazelcast.group.config.name=hazeldap
+hazelcast.group.config.password=hazeldap-password
+hazelcast.license.key=<!-- GET LICENCE FROM https://hazelcast.com/hazelcast-enterprise-download/trial/ -->
+{% endhighlight %}

+#### Add the Enterprise Jars to Maven Repo

+Next you'll need to add the enterprise jars you downloaded and place them into your local maven repository.
+You can do this using the **maven-install-plugin**

+For example if you are installing the 3.5.4 jars to your local maven repo you would execute the following...

+{% highlight xml %}
+mvn org.apache.maven.plugins:maven-install-plugin:2.5.1:install-file
+-Dfile=/Users/dbrimley/Dev/hazelcast/hazelcast-enterprise-3.6-EA/lib/hazelcast-enterprise-client-3.5.4.jar
+-DgroupId=com.hazelcast
+-DartifactId=hazelcast-enterprise-client
+-Dversion=3.5.4
+-Dpackaging=jar
+-DlocalRepositoryPath=/Users/myName/.m2/repository

+mvn org.apache.maven.plugins:maven-install-plugin:2.5.1:install-file
+-Dfile=/Users/dbrimley/Dev/hazelcast/hazelcast-enterprise-3.5.4/lib/hazelcast-enterprise-3.5.4.jar
+-DgroupId=com.hazelcast
+-DartifactId=hazelcast-enterprise
+-Dversion=3.5.4
+-Dpackaging=jar
+-DlocalRepositoryPath=/Users/myName/.m2/repository
+{% endhighlight %}

+### Introduction to Hazelcaast & JAAS

 The entire process is handled with the help of [JAAS (Java Authentication and Authorization Service)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) compliant interfaces.